Haroenv/algolia-technical-test/README.md

 ### al-search
 **props**: `app-id='XCG7JJBBFK' api-key='e3d622501fbbe065394049f746b16314' facets=''`

 A component that deals with the Algolia integration.
 Usually you'll wrap this around the other components.
+If that's not the case, then you will have to pass a reference to this `al-search` as a prop to each of the other components.

 ### al-input
 **props**: `:al-search='alSearch'`